 This transition to full court tennis will take place in a two step process.
 The first step will be with a transition ball which provides a more lively bounce then the low compression ball but not as much as a bounce as the regular ball (this will help promote the continued development of proper technique).
 This will help ensure longer points.
 The final step will be using the regular ball.

 - Ball: low-compression balls (i.e. Wilson “Easy Play”) that facilitate longer exchanges as these balls are easier to control and don’t bounce as lively as a regular ball.
 They also assist development of good biomechanics.

 - Racquet: 23-25” (depending on child’s size)

 - Full Court Competition is played with regular full court tennis rules.
-Scoring can vary, i.e. 2 out of 3 sets to 4 with a tie breaker at 3-3 all; 8 game pro sets; 10 game pro sets, etc…
+Scoring can vary, i.e. 2 short sets to 4 with a 5-point tie break at 4-4 all; 8 game pro sets; 10 game pro sets, etc…